giolae/ZOWE-tutorial/docs/source/index.rst

 ## prerequisiti
 per fare questo sono necessari i seguenti prerequisiti:

- 1. 500MB di spazio disco
+ - 500MB di spazio disco

 al termine  saranno installati i seguenti prodotti:
- 2. [Node.js](https://nodejs.org/en) Node.js® is a free, open-source,   cross-platform JavaScript runtime environment that lets developers create servers, web apps, command line tools and scripts.
+ - [Node.js](https://nodejs.org/en) Node.js® is a free, open-source,   cross-platform JavaScript runtime environment that lets developers create servers, web apps, command line tools and scripts.

- 3.  [npm](https://www.npmjs.com/)  is a [package manager](https://en.wikipedia.org/wiki/Package_manager "Package manager") for the [JavaScript](https://en.wikipedia.org/wiki/JavaScript "JavaScript") programming language maintained by npm
+ -  [npm](https://www.npmjs.com/)  is a [package manager](https://en.wikipedia.org/wiki/Package_manager "Package manager") for the [JavaScript](https://en.wikipedia.org/wiki/JavaScript "JavaScript") programming language maintained by npm

- 4. [Visual Studio Code](https://code.visualstudio.com/)  The open source IDE  developed by Microsoft
+   - [Visual Studio Code](https://code.visualstudio.com/)  The open source IDE  developed by Microsoft
- 5. [Zowe Explorer for VS Code](https://github.com/zowe/community#zowe-explorer "https://github.com/zowe/community#zowe-explorer") provides access to mainframe resources in Visual Studio Code.
+   -  [Zowe Explorer for VS Code](https://github.com/zowe/community#zowe-explorer "https://github.com/zowe/community#zowe-explorer") provides access to mainframe resources in Visual Studio Code.
 Zowe Explorer provides a modern, familiar, user-friendly interface for mainframe developers and system programmers
 ## Quick-Start Steps:

- 6. verificare che Node.js e npm.js non siano già installati:
+1. verificare che Node.js e npm.js non siano già installati:

- 7. List item
+	1.1 aprire il prompt powershell

- 8. Install  [Node.js and npm](https://www.npmjs.com/get-npm)  on your laptop if you don’t already have it.
+2. Install  [Node.js and npm](https://www.npmjs.com/get-npm)  on your laptop if you don’t already have it.
 This is a pre-requisite for Zowe CLI, similar to how Java or C++ runtimes are pre-requisites for many other tools.
 If you can’t download Node.js and npm from npmjs.com, you may need to check your company’s techstack of approved software to acquire it from there.

 ```